Scifabric/docs.pybossa.com/docs/nginx.md

 ## First steps

-If you have not done already: Please create a new user account, e.g. pybossa (a non root at best) which will run the PYBOSSA instance.
-You then have to follow the instructions from install first to get a runnable PYBOSSA.
-After you've done that please continue with this guide.
+First things first, be sure that you have followed the [installation guide](install.md) before starting the deployment.
+We highly recommend installing PYBOSSA under a regular user (without any privileges) to run the PYBOSSA technology.
+We will refer to this user as *pybossa*.

 ## Installing nginx and uwsgi

-You have to install nginx and uwsgi in your server machine.
+You have to install nginx and uwsgi on your server machine.
 In a Debian/Ubuntu machine you can install them running the following
 commands:

 ``` bash
 sudo apt-get install nginx
 ```

-in the (virtualenv-)installation directory of pybossa you need to install uwsgi:
+In the (virtualenv-)installation directory of pybossa, you need to install uwsgi:

 ``` bash